Introduction

 Whichever topics you cover in your user manual, the following features should always be present in the document.

 A user manual must be easily accessible from your website and product interface.
-Link to it in the most prominent places so that users can turn to it whenever they have a question or face a problem.
+Use a meaningful heading and link to it in the most prominent places so users can turn to it whenever they have a question or face a problem.

 You can also link to a specific manual next to a product feature you want to explain in more detail.
 It’s a good way to provide on-demand training without pressure.